 Stretching for a mile between two rocky outcroppings on the northern Oregon coast, Arcadia Beach is a less-busy alternative to the nearby Cannon Beach.
 This is a great spot for family exploring.
 A few of Arcadia's defining features include a fanned waterfall and beach cave, as well as tide pools at either of the two rocky points.

-For a full day of ocean activity, visitors can walk to Humbug Point from Cannon Beach, an approximately six-mile round trip.
+For a full day of ocean activity, visitors can walk to Humbug Point in Arcadia Beach from Cannon Beach.
+This long beach walk is approximately a six-mile round trip.
 The entire route can be done on the beach, but hikers will need to time the tide right to round Humbug Point.
 South of Arcadia Beach, Oswald West State Park is also within day-hiking distance.

 Location: Arch Cape, Oregon

-Rockaway Beach offers plenty of space to explore on your own with more than seven miles of sandy shore and nearly 20 different public access points.
+Rockaway Beach offers plenty of space with more than seven miles of sandy shore and nearly 20 different public access points.
 Perhaps that's why this low-key destination on the coast is popular for those looking to avoid a crowded beach.